 I hope characters and situations in my works are intertwined with everyday forms, but give you some unusual, ambiguous feeling, or vice versa.

 3. What is your favourite medium and why?

-Black brush pen(I named it hairypen) makes my work more natural and wild.
-It’s not easy to edit then using computer, but feels more free to me to draw.
+Black brush pen(I named it hairy pen) makes my work more natural and wild.
+It’s not easy to edit them using a computer but feels more free to me to draw.